AI Use Cases/Construction

 How does AI optimize worker safety vision analysis for Construction?

-AI vision systems detect OSHA 1926 hazard categories in real time by analyzing job site video feeds and alerting Safety & Compliance teams to fall protection gaps, PPE violations, equipment guarding failures, and struck-by risks before incidents occur.
+A hazard-detection video system on your job sites flags likely OSHA 1926 issues in real time; Revenue Institute's decisioning layer takes that signal and alerts Safety & Compliance teams to fall protection gaps, PPE violations, equipment guarding failures, and struck-by risks before incidents occur.
 The system integrates with Procore and Viewpoint Vista to log hazards directly into your safety workflow, so alerts route to the responsible crew lead and superintendent simultaneously.
-Unlike manual inspection, AI processes 24/7 footage coverage across multiple job sites in parallel, catching violations that occur during shift changes or when superintendents are managing RFIs and schedule coordination elsewhere on site.
+Unlike manual inspection, this keeps coverage running across multiple job sites in parallel, catching violations that occur during shift changes or when superintendents are managing RFIs and schedule coordination elsewhere on site.

 Is our Safety & Compliance data kept secure during this process?